avatar

 Are you "too nice" at work?
 Social psychologist Tessa West shares her research on how people attempt to mask anxiety with overly polite feedback — a practice that's more harmful than helpful — and gives three tips to swap generic, unhelpful observations with clear, consistent feedback, even when you feel awkward.
 If you love watching TED Talks like this one, become a TED Member to support our mission of spreading ideas: https://ted.com/membership Follow TED!
 X: https://twitter.com/TEDTalks Instagram: https://www.instagram.com/ted Facebook: https://facebook.com/TED LinkedIn: https://www.linkedin.com/company/ted-conferences TikTok: https://www.tiktok.com/@tedtoks The TED Talks channel features talks, performances and original series from the world's leading thinkers and doers.
 Subscribe to our channel for videos on Technology, Entertainment and Design — plus science, business, global issues, the arts and more.
 Visit https://TED.com to get our entire library of TED Talks, transcripts, translations, personalized talk recommendations and more.
 Watch more: https://go.ted.com/tessawest https://youtu.be/HrCbXNRP7eg TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
 For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #work

-• The speaker is a social psychologist who studies uncomfortable social interactions, examining verbal, nonverbal, and physiological responses.
+• The speaker, a social psychologist, studies uncomfortable social interactions by observing what people say, their nonverbal behaviors, and their physiological responses.

 Get the AI Notebook app